Corporate Services Contact Us

 System where the employer pays the supplier or the group leader a one-time fee and then accepts their labor services for the duration of the season or the entire year.

-An establishment indirectly hires contract labor by using an agency or contractor.
-As a result, their affiliation with the primary organization is unclear.
+An establishment indirectly hires contract labour by using an agency or contractor.
+As a result, their affiliation with the primary organisation is unclear.
 Direct employees treat them unfairly in terms of their salary, status, and job security, among other things.
-This law was created to eliminate it under certain conditions, transform them into skilled workers, and bring them on level with direct employees.
+This law was created to eliminate it under certain conditions, transform them into skilled workers, and bring them on par with direct employees.

 Prominent Case Laws Related to Industrial Relations in India